chrischow/agamotto/README.md

     <img src="project/static/img/agamotto_with_word.png" width="300">
 </p>

-# agamotto - Options Wheel Strategy Management
+# agamotto - Wheel Options Strategy Management
-**agamotto** is a Flask app to manage your Wheel strategy.
+**agamotto** is a simple Flask app to stay help you stay on top of your Wheel options trading strategy.
 Like the MCU's [Eye of Agamotto](https://marvel.fandom.com/wiki/Eye_of_Agamotto), it allows you, the bold trader, to harness the power of ~~theta~~ time.

 <br>
 <p>